Swiss International Air Lines: Recovery

 The airline annually halved its losses, and in 2006 recorded a net profit of $220 million.
 The net profit for 2007 was $570 million.
 Biedermann stated in the March 2008 edition of Airways, that "this was the beginning of getting our house back in order."
 He said that help was needed and looked up to Lufthansa as a comparison, so their coming together was natural, even with their differences.
-Even with the smaller network, Swiss carries the same number of passengers as they did in 2002.
+Even with the smaller network, Swiss carried the same number of passengers as it did in 2002.

 On 22 March 2005, Lufthansa Group confirmed its plan to take over Swiss, starting with a minority stake (11%) in a new company set up to hold Swiss shares called Air Trust.
-Swiss operations were gradually integrated with Lufthansa's from late 2005, and the takeover was completed on 1 July 2007.
+Swiss operations were gradually integrated with Lufthansa's in late 2005, and the takeover was completed on 1 July 2007.
 Swiss joined Star Alliance and became a member of Lufthansa's Miles and More frequent flyer program on 1 April 2006.

 The airline set up a regional airline subsidiary called Swiss European Air Lines.
 The carrier had its own air operator's certificate.
-Two divisions -–Swiss Aviation Training and Swiss WorldCargo (using the belly capacity of passenger planes) – are also owned by Swiss.
+Two divisions – Swiss Aviation Training and Swiss WorldCargo (using the belly capacity of passenger planes) – are also owned by Swiss.
 Swiss European Air Lines (later renamed Swiss Global Air Lines) has since ceased operations and merged with its parent, Swiss.